codeface-io/SwiftObserver/README.md

 ### Free Observers

-You don't even need an explicit observer to start an observation:
+You may start an observation without an explicit observer:

 ```swift
 observe(Sky.shared) { color in